William Riker: Star Trek: Picard

-Riker returns to the screen in an episode of Star Trek: Picard, titled "Nepenthe".
-In that episode, taking place in 2399, Riker is married to Deanna Troi; they have two children, Thad (now deceased), and Kestra.
+Riker returns to the screen in the "Nepenthe" episode of Star Trek: Picard.
+In that episode, taking place in 2399, Riker is married to Deanna Troi; they have two children, Thad (now deceased) and Kestra.
 Picard and his gynoid companion Soji visit the Rikers' home, a National Parks-style lodge on the planet Nepenthe, and are welcomed with open arms.
 Will and Deanna are retired from Starfleet although Will describes his status as being on "active reserve."

-Riker makes another Picard appearance in the Season 1 finale, "Et in Arcadia Ego, Part II".
+Riker makes another Picard appearance in the Season 1 finale "Et in Arcadia Ego, Part II".
 In that episode, Riker has been reinstated to active duty.
 He is temporarily in command of the USS Zheng He, the lead ship in a Starfleet squadron sent to the planet Coppelius to protect its inhabitants from imminent Romulan attack.

-Riker, along with other former members of the crew of the USS Enterprise-D, return for an extended story arc in the third and final season of Picard.
+Riker, along with other former members of the crew of the USS Enterprise-D, return for an extended story arc in the third and final season of Picard, wherein they fight a rogue Changeling conspiracy against the Federation.
 Riker appears from the season premiere onward (as of the fourth episode), and is acting captain of the USS Titan (NCC-80102-A) – successor to the ship he was given command of at the end of Star Trek: Nemesis, continuing in Star Trek: Lower Decks – in the third and fourth episodes.
+While conducting a heist at the advanced research center the Daystrom Institute on Picard's behalf, Riker is captured by the rogue Changelings, and reunited with Deanna in the sixth episode.
+Riker had fallen into an existential crisis after Thad's death, and their relationship had turned into one of toxic codependency and longing for adventure, necessitating their temporary separation and Picard's help.
+Their former crewmate Worf rescues the couple and brings them aboard the Titan in the eighth episode, reuniting the crew of the Enterprise.

 Star Trek: Lower Decks

 Riker appears in "No Small Parts", the 2020 finale of the first season of Star Trek: Lower Decks, as captain of the USS Titan (NCC-80102) alongside his wife Deanna Troi – continuing a posting announced in dialogue at the end of Star Trek: Nemesis (2002).
-Riker appeared in the first and second episodes of the second season.
+Riker appeared in the second season's first and second episodes.

 Alternate versions

-Frakes appeared in dual roles in "Second Chances", a TNG episode in which it was established that Riker had a "duplicate" created years earlier by a transporter malfunction.
-Frakes appeared as the duplicate, Thomas Riker, in the Star Trek: Deep Space Nine episode "Defiant", in which he impersonates the main William Riker in order to commandeer the USS Defiant on behalf of the Maquis.
+Frakes appeared in dual roles in "Second Chances", a TNG episode where it was established that a duplicate of him was created years earlier by a transporter malfunction.
+Frakes appeared as the duplicate, Thomas Riker, in the Star Trek: Deep Space Nine episode "Defiant", where Thomas impersonates William in order to commandeer the USS Defiant on behalf of the Maquis.